compose-spec/compose-spec/05-services.md

 ### working_dir

-`working_dir` overrides the container's working directory from that specified by the image (i.e. Dockerfile `WORKDIR`).
+`working_dir` overrides the container's working directory which is specified by the image (i.e. Dockerfile's `WORKDIR`).